|

 Our past?

-Heaven set up an encounter.
+What a Heavenly set-up.
 Sai-hin passed by the nunnery and saw Princess dressed as a nun.
 "Though the warring fires are quietened, northern winds still rage on."
-In dire anxiety, she dared not admit her true identity.
-After repeated persuasions in vain, he threatened to suicide, whereby she was forced to so admit, "In vain are my endless denials"
+She dared not admit her true identity.
+After repeated persuasions in vain, he threatened to suicide, bringing about her admittance, "In vain are my endless denials"

 Confrontation

-Sai-hin took ZAU to Princess, who mistook Sai-hin to be a guy after money and power, and fell almost completely collapsed.
+Sai-hin took ZAU to Princess, who mistook Sai-hin to be a guy after money and power.
 So, a deepest confrontation was on show.
-Sai-hin was in fact having a high-risk strategy: "A secret scheme is pulled off.
+Sai-hin had a high-risk strategy: "A secret scheme is pulled off.
 Who is after the new reign and betraying the old?"
-Genuine risk and piercing pain are the inevitable cost to deceive the enemy and earn their belief.

 Dignity and Hope

-When they were finally alone, he disclosed his scheme: now that the late emperor was not yet buried and the crown prince still in custody, "Princess could well sell for a good price.
-Our royal wedding is the only way."
-While Qing Emperor is conciliating, why not beat him at his own game, namely we fake to return to the palace for wedding, in exchange for them to "to ensure a proper burial of the late emperor" for his and the kingdom's dignity, and "to free the Crown Prince," to give the kingdom a thread of hope.
-After all this, during their wedding, the couple would kill themselves, nullifying enemy's scheme and giving them a blow at the same time.
-"The sacrifice achieves much."
+When they were finally alone, he disclosed his scheme: given the late emperor was not yet buried and the crown prince still in custody, "Princess could well sell for a good price.
+Our royal wedding is the only way” to exchange for "a proper burial of the late emperor" for his and the kingdom's dignity, and “freeing the crown prince," to give the kingdom a thread of hope.

 Impossible strike-back

 Coeng-ping wrote her petition.
 Sai-hin carried it into the Palace.
-As the plan unfolded, they were approaching death.
-He gamed with the Qing Emperor, reading aloud the text, "Three hundred years of splendor are gone in three days; the blood from my heart fills these seven lines."
+He gamed with the Qing emperor, publicly reading aloud the text, "Three hundred years of splendor are gone in three days; the blood from my heart fills these seven lines…,” appealing to the Ming officials and people.
+The emperor gave his approval, without the intention to honour it.

 Plan B

 The Princess returned to the palace, "I fear to see bloodstains in Kin-cing Palace, recognizable despite wear and tear."
-However, while Emperor has the authority to give promises, he is also powerful enough not to honour them.
 Plan B "Pricess's wailing shakes the capital" embarrassed everybody.
-Emperor attempted to eat his words but in vain.
-He eventually decreed for proper burial of the late emperor and freeing the crown prince.
-Emperor succumbed, "Even if she demands the distant moon, I shall fetch it for her."
+In a rush the emperor decreed for proper burial of the former emperor and freeing the crown prince.

 Raining petals obscure moonlight